hamthoi/NIRScanner-Python/README.md

 - Keep `lib/` and `src/` if you want to try prebuilt binaries or rebuild the native extension locally — `build_native_pi.sh` will compile against the provided Python executable.
 - `prune_unused.sh` will prompt before deleting demo files; I left deletion under your control so you can verify everything on the Pi first.
 - If `_NIRScanner.so` is not compatible with the venv Python (ABI mismatch), build with the venv python as shown above.

-If you want I can now:
-- (A) adapt `systemd/nirscan.service` with your exact venv path and add an install script that registers it automatically, or
-- (B) add a small preprocessing helper (SNV/MSC/Savitzky–Golay) to `scan_substance.py` and optionally save both raw and preprocessed spectra.

-Tell me which and I will implement it.

 Quick setup
 1. Ensure the compiled Python extension (`_NIRScanner.so`) matching your Python version is available in the project root or on `PYTHONPATH`.
 The `lib/` folder contains prebuilt binaries for some platforms.